 - Which Hot Springs to Choose

 - Reserve now and have it delivered!
 Rent a Campervan or RV from Outdoorsy here

 Big Bend National Park, Texas

 Everything in Texas is big, including this state park that covers 1,200 square miles along the Rio Grande River.
-Known for outdoor adventure activities, Big Bend features hiking trials, river rafting, horseback riding, zip lining and much more.
+Known for outdoor adventure activities, Big Bend features hiking trails, river rafting, horseback riding, zip-lining, and much more.

 This park is diverse with 4,000 species of animals and insects, as well as fossilized dinosaur bones.
 There are so many things to see and do that we suggest you plan your trip with this ultimate guide to Big Bend National Park.

 Fort Myers Beach, Florida

 Another fantastic beach location is Fort Myers Beach.
-Located on along southwest Florida’s sunny Gulf Coast, so warmer waters and white sand beaches are the focal point.
-In these seven miles of coast there are plenty of great attractions and cuisine options littered throughout.
+Located along southwest Florida’s sunny Gulf Coast, so warmer waters and white sand beaches are the focal point.
+In these seven miles of coast, there are plenty of great attractions and cuisine options littered throughout.

 Although the town will be buzzing and the beach will be busy during spring break, this is still one of the best times to visit.
 You can still find your own spot with Palm trees and a warm ocean breeze to enjoy.
-Fort Myers also made our list for RV camping destinations in February.
+Fort Myers also made our list of RV camping destinations in February.